Unuamen, Nigeria: Events in Unuame Relating to Oba Ewuare (I) (1440-1473)

 After the ovia festival at Unuame, Ogiemwanre joined Oba Ewuare (1440-1473) in the Udo war.
 Oral history says Benin warriors including the young Ogiemwanre, under Ewuare’s leadership, laid siege to Udo.
 Battles were fought near the Unuamen Ovia Riverbank, with Benin using both superior military strategy and spiritual warfare.
 Udo was subdued, its leaders displaced, and its people absorbed into the Benin Kingdom.
 This victory solidified Ewuare’s control and allowed him to expand Benin’s influence westward and southward.

 Impressed by Ogiemwanre’s courage and loyalty, and to prevent the Empire from invasions through Unuame riverside frontier, Oba Ewuare (1440-1473) rewarded him with the title of Okao of Unuamen— the traditional head of the community.
 He was installed with the Ada (sword of state, symbolising authority) and the Eben (ceremonial sword, symbolising power), making the Okao of Unuamen the first hereditary Okao title in Benin history.

-Oral tradition records that Oba Ewuare advised Ogiemwanre to appoint a family member as Ohen-Ovia (Ovia priest) to relieve him of the burden of performing both the traditional leadership and priestly duties.
-Whether suitable candidates were lacking remains uncertain.
-Nonetheless, Ogiemwanre continued to fulfill the duties of the Ovia priest alongside his role as Okao until old age, when he eventually delegated the priesthood to a family member during the reign of Oba Esigie (1504–1550).
+Oral tradition records that Okao Ogiemwanre continued to fulfill the duties of the Ovia priest alongside his role as Okao until old age, when he eventually delegated the priesthood to a family member during the reign of Oba Esigie (1504–1550).

 Oba Ewuare’s (1440-1473) participation in the Unuamen Ovia Festival and initiation into its Ovia deity may have been influenced by his earlier exile to Unuame as Prince Ogun, following his banishment by his brother, Oba Orobiru.
 His brief stay there likely left a lasting spiritual impact.

 Oba Ewuare (1440-1473) held Unuamen in high regard and often referenced it in his proverbs.
 High Priest Osemwengie Ebohon, in a 2016 lecture on Ewuare’s legacy, quoted one of the Oba’s sayings: